lanl/LaGriT/docs/pages/docs/commands/MATH.md

 10 to the power specified by `src_attr` and stores the result in the `sink_attr`.

+**sum** adds all node or element values in attr_src, within the selected range and writes the result to attr_sink.
+The sink attribute must be of type 'REAL' or 'INT' (length='scalar') and will be created if it does not exist.

 **`integrate`**  *for elements only*.
 It is a function that computes the product of 'field_value' times the 'element volume' at each element and either saves these products (or sums) to the sink attribute.